 The first step to improving the nation's traffic safety culture is to establish a TZD vision with key stakeholders.
 Michigan, through the Governor's Traffic Safety Advisory Commission, has done that through the Strategic Highway Safety Plan (SHSP).
-While the SHSP goal is to prevent traffic fatalities from reaching 967 in 2018, the ultimate vision is Toward Zero Deaths on Michigan roadways.
+While the SHSP goal is to reduce traffic fatalities from reaching 974 in 2018 to 945 in 2020, the ultimate vision is Toward Zero Deaths on Michigan roadways.

 Driver behavior factors into nearly 90 percent of all fatal crashes and one key to changing driver behavior is educating the public on the scope of the issue.
 Posting fatality messages on DMS is one simple and inexpensive way MDOT can contribute to that effort.
 The resource and video links below provide more information on TZD.